Macrometacorp/docs/docs/streams/stream-examples/realtime-updates.md

 ### Step 1.
 Connect to GDN

-To use streams with Macrometa Global Data Network (GDN), you must first establish a connection to a local region.
+To update a database with Macrometa Global Data Network (GDN), you must first establish a connection to a local region.

 <ConnectToGDN />